 Not counting the thousands who will return to San Francisco to help rebuild the ruined city, many other thousands will, without doubt, make Oakland their future home.
 The fact that it escaped most of the evils of the great disaster, together with its proximity to San Francisco for business purposes, will aid materially in building up Oakland, Berkeley, Piedmont, and Alameda.
 But, who can say where the next earthquake will be?
-Vain are the delusions of the man who fondly hopes to escape from the judgments of the Almighty upon a wicked world!
 There is safety only in Him who is our Rock.